-Germany, Spain, India, the UK, Italy, France, Canada and Portugal are the other major wind power producing countries, which together with China and the US, account for more than 85% of total wind power producing capacity in the world.
+Germany, Spain, India, the UK, Italy, France, Brazil, Canada, and Portugal are the other major wind power-producing countries, which together with China and the US, account for more than 85% of total wind power-producing capacity in the world.

-Modern biomass, especially bio-fuels and wood pellets, are increasingly being used for heat and power generation, alongside traditional biomass sources such as agricultural by-products.
+Modern biomass, especially biofuels and wood pellets, are increasingly being used for heat and power generation, alongside traditional biomass sources such as agricultural by-products.

-Installed power production capacity from geothermal sources exceeded 11.7GW as of 2013 making it the fifth biggest renewable source for electricity generation.
-The global annual geothermal electricity generation exceeded 72TWh in 2012.
+Global geothermal power generation capacity exceeded 13.2GW in 2018 making it the fifth-biggest renewable source for electricity generation.
+Geothermal electricity generation exceeded 85TWh in 2018.

 One-third of the green energy generated using geothermal sources is electricity, while the remaining two-third is direct heat.
 The US, Philippines, Indonesia, Mexico, and Italy are the top five geothermal power producers in the world.